-Check out my review of the Ancestry DNA kit, and enter to win one!
+Check out my review of the Ancestry DNA kit.

 I was very excited when I was offered Ancestry DNA kits for my husband and I to try.
 They’re able to trace back your ancestry over thousands of years.
 We were both surprised by the results and that our families weren’t quite as diverse as we had thought they might be!
 Especially mine.